We value technical skill, conceptual depth, and interdisciplinary collaboration empowering students to connect authentically.

 At the middle school, students learn how to use a variety of drawing and painting media: pencil, colored pencils, watercolor, pen, collage, stencil, acrylic paint; create a portfolio of artworks based on a theme of personal significance; and gain exposure to art historical references.

-At the upper school, students learning to make increasingly sensitive and considered visual decisions.
+At the upper school, students learn to make increasingly sensitive and considered visual decisions.
 Students work primarily from observation and develop skills in translating what they see.
 It is vital for students to have a solid foundation in the formal aspects of art making in the early stages of their development, and, as they progress, to find their own voice and path.
 They learn technical skills while simultaneously finding the freedom to express themselves as individuals.
 They are exposed to a broad range of contemporary and historical precedents in art.

 At the upper school, photography take students from beginning explorations of light, form, line, and frame through to complex assignments on portraiture, self-portraiture, documentary, and conceptual projects.
 All students gain thorough traditional darkroom skills and versatility with color photography using our Digital Imaging Lab.
 BB&N students who love photography can take it all four years, deepening their skills and honing their own visual sensibilities and passions.
 A hallmark of our program is our use of Boston with our day long shooting field trip in the fall and visits to museums and galleries throughout the year.

-At the upper school, film & video &N combines elements of film history/appreciation with a hands-on approach to narrative movie making.
+At the upper school, film and video combines elements of film history/appreciation with a hands-on approach to narrative movie making.
 Using cameras, tripods, lights, and microphones, students work in collaborative groups to plan, shoot, and edit short projects that are then screened in class.
 All editing takes place using Final Cut Pro on a suite of dedicated editing stations.
 An emphasis is placed on implementation of storytelling structure though team efforts.
 Work is screened in class for discussion and during selected assemblies during the year.

 At the lower school, woodworking begins in Grade 1, where work with paper-making, origami, and cardboard helps children learn to visualize three-dimensional forms and understand how different parts fit together to become a whole.
 In woodworking shop, students learn to use a variety of tools in safe and effective ways; they work on projects such as pine birdhouses and replicas of Egyptian sarcophagi.